Peak Week and Why Dehydration is a NO in my Book.

 Her cardio is a little less because she was really leaning out and I didn’t want her to keep dropping so I pulled a bit of cardio during peak week which is ideal so we don’t burn off all the glycogen which is why she has no HIIT this week.

 Can you miss your peak?

 Aside from the term “drier,” I want to mention another term that makes me crazy… peaking.
-Have you ever heard someone say they missed their peak and lost their show? it drives me a little nuts…. peak week is technically getting you to your peak body but, it not like your train and diet and if you didn’t time fat loss correctly and peak early.
+Have you ever heard someone say they missed their peak and lost their show? it drives me a little nuts…. peak week is technically getting you to your peak body but, its not like you train and diet didn’t time fat loss correctly peaking early.
 That makes no sense.
-There is such a thing as understanding your physique, diet and metabolic rate and getting lean enough so that it actually matters.
+If you get lean enough early you start pulling out cardio and adding calories real slow.
+There is such a thing as understanding your physique, diet and metabolic rate to getting lean enough so that it actually matters.
 Your physique will change from day to day just by changing carb intake alone when you are lean enough.